telerik/winforms-docs/gridview/paging/overview.md

 ![gridview-paging-overview 001](images/gridview-paging-overview001.png)

-To access the public API for paging you will use the __MasterTemplate__ property.
+To access the public API for paging you need to use the RadGridView.__MasterTemplate__ property exposing the __MasterGridViewTemplate__ object.
 Here are the more important properties and methods:

 * __EnablePaging:__ Gets or sets a value indicating whether paging is enabled.